sidpalas/devops-directive-website/content/posts/2021/04/tiny-container-image/index.md

 Using `node:14-slim` and `node:14-alpine` as the base image brought the image size down to `167MB` and `116MB` respectively.

-Because docker images are additive, which each layer building on the next there isn't much else we can do to make the node.js solution smaller.
+Because docker images are additive, with each layer building on the next there isn't much else we can do to make the node.js solution smaller.

 ## Compiled Languages